rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 #programming
 ---

-In this post I describe how to flatten a union of two objects into one single object - sort of like outer joining two database tables.
+In this post I describe how to flatten a union of two objects into one object - like joining two database tables.
 [Click here to jump straight to the type alias for that](#flattenunion)

 ### Union Types

 [Union Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types) in Typescript are a powerful way to describe a value that could be one of two or more types.
-They are particularly useful in codebases that are transitioning from Javascript to Typescript, where one function may accept an input parameter that can be one of several different types.
+They are useful in codebases that are transitioning from Javascript to Typescript, where one function may accept an input parameter that can be one of several different types.

 Here‘s an example of that in action, taken from the Typescript docs:
 ```